MailCore/MailCore/README.md

 ## Consulting

-Consulting services are available via [Central Atomics](http://www.centralatomics.com).
-At Central Atomics we have years of experience working on email apps.
+Consulting services are available via [Astro HQ](http://www.astro-hq.com).
+At Astro HQ we have years of experience working on email apps.
 If you need custom e-mail functionality developed, please get in touch via our website.

 Thanks,